sadia-shakoor-yousaf/game-project/README.md

 > vampire
 Correct!
 The pantry door creaks open, revealing a secret passage.
 You step through and escape the castle!
 Congratulations!!
 ```

-### **Key Features and Errors Demonstrated**:
-1. **Navigation Errors**: The player tries to go in invalid directions (`go south`, `go down` from the Kitchen), which results in an error message.
-2. **Item Errors**: The player attempts to take a locked item (`book`) but is informed that the bookshelf is locked.
-3. **Riddle Errors**: The player answers a riddle incorrectly twice (`memories` and `ghost`), showing the game's prompt to retry or exit.
-4. **Inventory Errors**: The player tries to use an item they don't have (`use bread` in the Dungeon before taking it).
-5. **Correct Actions**: Successfully solving riddles, taking items, using them correctly (key, bread, knife, dog’s paw), and eventually escaping the castle.

-This **complete gameplay output** demonstrates the full range of the game’s functionality, including how errors are handled, while guiding the player through a successful completion.

 ## **How to Run the Game**